nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _X over SSH: https://www.debian.org/doc/manuals/debian-reference/ch07.en.html#_connecting_a_remote_x_client_via_ssh
 .. _multiseat: https://wiki.archlinux.org/index.php/xorg_multiseat

-In Linux, the X server and kernel are separate, so the window manager can be restarted without rebooting the kernel.
+Because the Linux kernel does not rely on the X server to function, the X server can be restarted without rebooting.

-If a crash is unrecoverable and it becomes necessary to reboot the kernel, one can do so cleanly without the aid of the X-server using the "`Magic Alt-SysRq keys`_".
+If a crash is unrecoverable and it becomes necessary to reboot the kernel, one can do so cleanly even if the X server is unresponsive by using the "`Magic Alt-SysRq keys`_", key combinations which send instructions to the kernel.

 .. _Magic Alt-SysRq keys: https://www.kernel.org/doc/Documentation/sysrq.txt

+(Windows has Ctrl-Alt-Delete, but requires a responding display manager to allow the user to cleanly reboot.)

 There is a plethora of `window managers`_ and `desktop environments`_ to choose from on Linux, even for the same distribution, making it highly customizable to the system's resources and the user's wishes.
-However, they all use the same X Window System (a.k.a X11).
+However, they all use the same X Window System (a.k.a X11) provided by the X server.

 .. _window managers: https://wiki.archlinux.org/index.php/Window_manager
 .. _desktop environments: https://wiki.debian.org/DesktopEnvironment